Fantomas42/django-blog-zinnia/README.rst

   $> python bootstrap.py
   $> ./bin/buildout

-The buildout script will resolve all the dependancies needed to develop the application.
+The buildout script will resolve all the dependencies needed to develop the application.

 Once these operations are done, you are ready to develop the zinnia project.